antoniusnaumann/atom-lang/README.md

 # Atom
 Atom is a small language with value semantics, providing modern features with a focus on orthogonality, i.e., many small features that generalize and compose well.
+A key aspect of Atom's syntax is that it has no keywords.

 ## Structure
 An example atom project would look like this: